- It’s a communication mechanism that takes place using the asynchronous protocol.

 - But both (transmitter and receiver) have to agree prior to the communication that how fast data will be sent/received.

 - This protocol allows duplex communication which means both can send data simultaneously.

-Why we need this protocol?
-What’s the use-case?
+Why do we need this protocol?
+What’s the use case?